|◄ JULY ►|

 ▲Sunday, July 16

-Jul 16: Thirty wounded U.S. soldiers and one Army chaplain are executed by North Korean troops on a mountain top northwest of Taejon (Daejeon) near the hamlet of Tuman-ni.
+Jul 16: Korean War: Norht Koreans execute 30 wounded soldiers and chaplain.
+Thirty wounded U.S. soldiers and one Army chaplain are executed by North Korean troops on a mountain top northwest of Taejon (Daejeon) near the hamlet of Tuman-ni.
 The soldiers are laying on litters, waiting to be carried down the mountain, when a North Korean patrol approaches.
 The Chaplain, Fr.
 Herman G. Felhoelter, tells the medic to escape and seek help.
 The medic gets away, despite being shot in the leg.
 Felhoelter stays behind with the wounded.
 American observers watch from a distance through binoculars as a patrol of North Korean troops approach and shoot Felhoelter in the head and back while he is kneeling and praying over the wounded.
 The soldiers then shoot and kill all thirty soldiers before withdrawing back into the forest.
 Felhoelter, a Franciscan Friar, is the first military chaplain to be killed in Korea.
 He will be awarded the Distinguished Service Cross.

 ▲Monday, July 17

-Jul 17: The South Korean defense of Yongdok (Yeungdeok) all but collapses as exhausted and disorganized ROK forces fall to the south of the city.
+Jul 17: Korean War: Defenses crumble at Yondok, battle lines tighten at Taejon.
+The South Korean defense of Yongdok (Yeungdeok) all but collapses as exhausted and disorganized ROK forces fall to the south of the city.
 U.N.
 Command becomes alarmed as this could lead to a rapid drive southward to the vital port of Pusan (Busan), a disaster which would guarantee North Korea’s complete victory.
 The U.S. rushes newly-arrived artillery support to bolster South Korean forces.
 Over the next three weeks, Yongdok will change hands several times, sometimes in just one day.
 At Taejon (Daejeon), U.S. Infantry is pulled back to more defensible positions around the city’s western and northern approaches.
 Additional personnel are placed east of the city to protect supply lines and escape routes for a planned pull-out on July 20.
 Protecting that eastern route is extremely difficult.
-North Korean guerrillas, dressed in the traditional white clothing that farmers and many refugees typically wear —- some are even wearing American fatigues, — infiltrate around the lines and conduct hit-and-run raids.
+North Korean guerrillas, dressed in the traditional white clothing that farmers and many refugees typically wear —- some are even wearing American fatigues — infiltrate around the lines and conduct hit-and-run raids.
 The Taejon airfield, where a number of American and Australian fighter planes have been based, comes under intensive shelling and is no longer operational.
-The aircraft has already been evacuated.
+The aircraft have already been evacuated.
 A spokesman at Gen. Douglas MacArthur’s headquarters denies reports that the defenses around Taejon have cracked.
 Says the spokesman, “Nothing in those reports indicates either a collapse or a breakthrough.”
 A local field report supports that statement, but with a telling qualification: “Taejon has not yet fallen.”

-Jul 17: Julius Rosenberg is arrested after his brother-in-law, David Greenglass, identifies him as a spy who passed nuclear secrets to the Soviets.
-Greenglass was arrested in June and accused of accused of giving highly sensitive atomic secrets to Harry Gold, who in turned sent them on to the Soviet Union via convicted spy Klaus Fuchs.
+Jul 17: Julius Rosenberg arrested for espionage.
+He is arrested after his brother-in-law, David Greenglass, identifies him as a spy who passed nuclear secrets to the Soviets.
+Greenglass was arrested in June and is of accused of giving highly sensitive atomic secrets to Harry Gold, who in turned sent them on to the Soviet Union via convicted spy Klaus Fuchs.
 The FBI alleges that Rosenberg recruited Greenglass to obtain atomic secrets to pass to Gold in Albuquerque, and that Rosenberg allegedly gave Greenglass specific information on the type of atomic data the Soviets wanted.

 ▲Tuesday, July 18

-Jul 18: The U.S. 1st Cavalry division makes an impressive amphibious landing at Pohang.
+Jul 18: Korean War: U.S. 1st Cavalry lands at Pohang.
+The U.S. 1st Cavalry Division makes an impressive amphibious landing at Pohang.
 By executing an amphibious landing, the division accomplishes two aims.
 First, it is well position to move immediately to Taejon (Daejeon) to support the decimated 24th Division there, or it can move up the coast to support the battle at Yongdok (Yeungdeok).
 It also avoids bogging down the already congested port facilities at Pusan (Busan), where badly needed supplies for troops already in action are being delivered.
 The landing begins just as Typhoon Grace lashes the peninsula, and won’t be completed until three days later.
 The port of Pusan is also shut down for three days, and U.S. army rations will drop to a one-day supply.

 ▲Wednesday, July 19